-We are also setting up one of the largest projects exploring the genetics of depression and anxiety and will be calling for people in England to enrol online for the ‘Genetic Links to Anxiety and Depression’ GLAD study to support future research into both conditions.
-This will be through an online recruitment site aiming to support studies exploring the role of genes and environmental factors in the development of depression and anxiety disorders in England.
+The first major online recruitment will be one of the largest ever projects exploring the genetics of depression and anxiety and is calling for people in England to enrol online for the ‘Genetic Links to Anxiety and Depression’ GLAD study to support future research into both conditions.
+It is jointly led by Professor Breen and his co-PI in GLAD, Professor Thalia Eley.
+GLAD uses an online recruitment site aiming to support studies exploring the role of genes and environmental factors in the development of depression and anxiety disorders in England.
 These conditions have a significant impact on quality of life and can be chronic and disabling.
 Increased knowledge about the full spectrum of genes linked to depression and anxiety disorders and how genes and environment interact, will not only help to improve diagnosis but also the ability to offer better/most suitable treatment options.
 Importantly, the extensive phenotypic information will make this resource very useful for other researchers.

 Planned future studies will include the launch in Jan/Feb 2020 of another online recruitment platform, which will focus on Eating Disorders (EDs), the “Eating Disorders Genetics Initiative” (EDGI).
 Eating Disorders including Anorexia Nervosa, Bulimia Nervosa and Binge Eating Disorder are common, affecting ~10% of the population with a substantial burden on healthcare and with considerable unmet medical needs.
 EDs have the highest mortality rates of all psychiatric disorders and only about half of the sufferers achieve remission with current available treatments, highlighting the need for greater understanding of causes and approaches to treatment.
 This resource will be of tremendous value to research, nationally and internationally.